 Have you heard of micro-holidays?

-Why in the world should we celebrate these things?
+Why in the world should we celebrate these days?

 Because we can!
 That’s why.

 Almost anyone can come up with a fun holiday and declare it “a thing.”
-Make a hashtag to go along with it, and get enough people to participate, and you have a National Holiday.
+Then they simply make a hashtag to go along with it, and get enough people to participate….and there….you have a National Holiday!

 Not only are the majority of these holidays fun, (I mean, who doesn’t want to celebrate National Cheese Lovers Day??), but they can also be a creative addition to your monthly social media plan.

-As you are planning your month of social media posts, consider adding one or 2 of these holidays to your rotation.
+As you are planning your month of social media posts, consider adding 1 or 2 of these holidays to your rotation.

 When you post in this way, you MAY not even be posting about your business or anything related to it.
 But you ARE posting in a way that is interesting to YOUR PEOPLE.

-And that is what successful social media posting is all about!
+And that is what successful social media marketing is all about!